rjtrip/MyAzugaTraining/Rest Api/README.md

 ## Installation
 The project doesnot need any installation , by adding this project to the IDE's workspace and adding all the required jar files given below to the class path the project will serve its purpose.

-##Prerequisites

-The Project has some Prerequisites, jar files / libraries must be installed or added to the dependency’s.
-Following are required Jar files to add to the classPath for different features,

-pdfunit-java-2016.05.jar
-Underscore-1.81.jar
-opencsv-1.7.jar
-jflat-core-1.3.8.jar
-commans.io.2.11.0.jar
-itextpdf-5.1.0.jar
-if any of them are not working try out the latest versions of jar file

 ## Features